-- the killing of ferocious beasts and monsters (the Nemean Lion, the Lernean Hydra, the Stymphalian Birds).
+- Killing ferocious beasts and monsters, such as the Nemean Lion, the Lernean Hydra, and the Stymphalian Birds.

-- He also had to capture magnificent animals, like the Hind of Ceryneia (sacred to goddess Artemis), the Erymantean Boar, the Cretan Bull, Diomedes' Mares (this last sounds easy? well, the mares were a gift from War-God Ares, and they ate human flesh), or the Cattle of Geryon, a big-sized monster with three heads and twice as many hands.
+- Capturing magnificent animals, such as the Hind of Ceryneia (sacred to goddess Artemis), the Erymantean Boar, the Cretan Bull, Diomedes' Mares (does this last task sound easy?
+Well, the mares were a gift from War-God Ares, and they ate human flesh), and the Cattle of Geryon, a huge monster with three heads and twice as many hands.

 Back in 2008, a replica of Jason's ship actually set sail with the purpose of retracing a portion of the legendary journey.
 Making the whole trip would be absolutely possible, if not for the refusal of the Turkish state to let the ship pass through the Bosporus straight.

 Mythology carries seeds of truth, sometimes even more.
-Despite what people of Medieval and later times believed, Troy (Ilion) did exist on the shores of Asia Minor, and the Trojan War did indeed take place in the early twelfth century, BC.
+Despite what people of medieval and later times believed, Troy (Ilion) did exist on the shores of Asia Minor, and the Trojan War did indeed take place in the early 12th century B.C.

-It is important to understand that all these ancient myths and stories were processed over hundreds of years until people got them down on parchment (paper was not yet invented) and that they contain information that is sometimes obvious or sometimes coded, hidden, or half-forgotten; and that they draw from various historical, genealogical, literary, and ethical sources.
-Trying to make an outright distinction of those elements is not always easy and may sometimes even prove misleading.
+It is important to understand that all of these ancient myths and stories were passed down orally for hundreds of years before storytellers wrote them down on parchment, and that they contain information that is rarely obvious, and often coded, hidden, or half-forgotten.
+The stories draw from various historical, genealogical, literary, and ethical sources, and trying to make an outright distinction between those elements is not always easy and may even prove misleading.

 Archaeology suggests that peaceful commercial exchanges interspersed with intervals of war were quite common in the North Aegean during the Bronze Age.
-We must also bear in mind that the area had developed a thriving civilization based on metallurgy (the island of Lemnos was home to god Hephaistos) and that it was a route towards the Black Sea, rich in metals and other goods.
-That was, of course, during the early Bronze Age (around 3,000 BC).
+We must also bear in mind that the area had developed a thriving civilization based on metallurgy, and that it was a route towards the Black Sea, which was rich in metals and other goods.
+This was, of course, during the early Bronze Age, around 3,000 B.C.
 Later on, the advent and growth of the Mycenean kingdoms on mainland Greece gave rise to rivalries and attempts—as is always the case—to gain dominion over the financial networks in the area.

 Troy was built near the coast of Hellespont, the entrance to the Black Sea.
 Newer evidence indicates that it was inhabited by a people of Hittite descent at the time of the Trojan War.
 Homer's Troy was a thriving city that was gaining power and wealth in the North Aegean area, thus being an enviable prize for a strong army.

-Many things have also been said about the abduction of Helen, queen of Sparta, or Helen of Troy as she was later called.
-Besides giving a very good pretext for declaring a war, the story may well contain an element of truth.
+Much has been said about the abduction of Helen, Queen of Sparta, or Helen of Troy as she was later called.
+Besides providing a very good pretext for the declaration of war, the story may contain an element of truth.
 Commercial ethics of the time deemed piracy a quite legitimate means of making oneself a fortune, and the stealing of women and treasures was very common on the coasts of the Mediterranean Sea.

 Theseus was a hero of the House of Athens, long before Pericles immortalized the city's power by erecting classical Parthenon and the other great monuments on Acropolis.

-In fact, Theseus preceded by a generation the Trojan War.
-His two sons, Acamas and Demophon, fought under the ultimate command of King Agamemnon.
+In fact, Theseus preceded the Trojan War by a generation.
+His two sons, Acamas and Demophon, fought under the command of King Agamemnon.

-Theseus is largely known today for slaying the Minotaur, the half-man half-bull monster that dwelt inside the Labyrinth.
-Minos, king of Crete and ruler of the Easten Mediterranean until the rise in power of Mycenean cities of mainland Greece (one of which was Athens), had imposed to the defeated king Aegeus a cruel homage.
-Every seven (or nine) years Athenians had to send fourteen youths to be eaten by the Minotaur.
+Theseus is largely known today for slaying the Minotaur, the half-man, half-bull monster that dwelt inside a labyrinth.
+Minos, King of Crete and ruler of the Eastern Mediterranean until the rise of the Mycenean cities in mainland Greece, had imposed on King Aegeus a cruel homage.
+Every seven to nine years, Athenians had to send 14 youths to be eaten by the Minotaur.

 The third time this was about to happen, Theseus convinced his father to send him along as one of them.
-As everybody knows, the Athenian prince killed the Bull-Man (Bull being the symbol of Crete) and Athens set on her way to gradually becoming the new thalassocrat Greek state.
+The Athenian prince killed the bull-man (the bull being the symbol of Crete), and Athens was set on her way to becoming the new thalassocrat Greek state.